cdisselkoen/llvm-ir/README.md

 ## Compatibility
 Starting with `llvm-ir` 0.7.0, LLVM versions are selected by a Cargo feature flag.
 This means that a single crate version can be used for any supported LLVM version.
-Currently, `llvm-ir` supports LLVM versions 8 through 17, selected by feature flags `llvm-8` through `llvm-17`.
+Currently, `llvm-ir` supports LLVM versions 9 through 17, selected by feature flags `llvm-9` through `llvm-17`.

+You should select the LLVM version corresponding to the version of the LLVM library you are linking against (i.e., that is available on your system.)
+Newer LLVMs should be able to read bitcode produced by older LLVMs, so you should be able to use this crate to parse bitcode older than the LLVM version you select via crate feature, even bitcode produced by LLVMs older than LLVM 9.
+However, this is not extensively tested by us.

 `llvm-ir` works on stable Rust.
 As of this writing, it requires Rust 1.65+.